It’s almost that magical time of year again! No, not Xmas . Although, just as magical.

 To be frank, it’s unrealistic to code for a solid hour straight if you do not have a plan.
 That is why I suggest everyone either does the agile method of development or spend the first few days formulating a plan and then spend the rest of that time executing that plan.

-From past years’ challenges, we have learned a lot.
+From last years challenge, we learned a lot.
 One thing I’ll share is that people live busy lives and may not be able to fully commit.
-We totally understand that life can get in the way of things, however, we don’t want that to discourage you.
+I totally understand that life can get in the way of things, however, I don’t want that to discourage you.
 Any effort, no matter how small, towards a goal is net positive progress.

-If you complete this challenge then you get a shiny new badge, the Devember Badge!
+If you complete this challenge then you get a shiny new L3 badge, the Devember Badge!